BKluwe22/StructuredStockfish/README.md

 As the names suggest, the functionality of these commands is effectively identical to ```eval``` and ```go```, respectively.
 However, the output is JSON which makes using their outputs much easier for developers.

 ## Motivation
 Although I'm bad at chess **:((((** I really enjoy playing it.
-After losing my games, I frequently cry as Game Review shows me how I hung my queen and blundered mate in one.
-On a more serious note, I usually have trouble understanding deeper engine lines when I do self-analysis.
+After losing my games, I at least try to analyze my games but usually have trouble understanding deeper engine lines.
 I think adding information other than just lines would help me and other chess players understand the game better.

 Stockfish provides a beautiful, understandable evaluation visualization for the "eval" command.
 See the position evaluation below after e2e4:
 ```